ElTabaco/mr-do-player/mr-do-player/README.md

 Plays audi stream to fifo file.
 Can used direkt with [Snapcast](https://github.com/badaix/snapcast).

 ## TODO:

-* privileges shall be removed
-* Dependency to soundcard shall removed and something like gateway shall be used
+* Dependency to soundcard shall removed and something like tcp stream shall be used
-* Direkt stream to [Snapcast](https://github.com/badaix/snapcast) shall be used
+* Direkt tcp stream from [Snapcast](https://github.com/badaix/snapcast) shall be used

 _I have neit the experiance to solve that.
 If anyone is familiar here, please create a branch_

 ## Run:

 See docker compose file

 ### Credits: